Australia Day Sydney 2019 | Fireworks, events and more

 Searching for more ideas and activities to fill up this no-work all-play day?
 We know a few…

-What's Australia Day celebrations are happening at Sydney Harbour?
+What Australia Day celebrations are happening at Sydney Harbour?

-Throughout the day, Sydney Harbour and its surrounds will host a variety of events.
+On Saturday 26 January 2019, Sydney Harbour and its surrounds will host a variety of events.
 Highlights include: